2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Country Overview

-The Hungarian Fulbright Commission organizes an extensive orientation program for U.S. grantees.
-All through the grant period, grantees are regularly invited to participate in cultural enrichment programs, visits and conferences.
-These programs offer interesting insights into Hungarian culture, different institutions, and also foster team spirit among grantees.
+The Commission organizes an extensive four-day orientation program for the newly arrived U.S. grantees.
+The orientation program provides an overview of Hungarian history, culture, and introduces grantees to current academic, political and practical issues.
+All through the grant period, grantees are regularly invited to participate in cultural enrichment programs.
+These monthly meetings, trips, cultural events and conferences offer interesting insights into Hungarian culture and different kinds of institutions, and also foster team spirit among grantees.
+Grantees are also welcome to set up individual meetings with Commission staff.

 Fulbright Program Management Contact